The sysadmin that watches your entire infrastructure 24/7

 Network config differs on node pve3. vmbr0 MTU is 1500 vs 9000 on other nodes.

 "Pulse is by far the best way to monitor my Proxmox hosts in a single dashboard.
-No overwhelming metrics — just what you need."
+No overwhelming metrics that nobody cares about.
+Just what you need."

 [CRITICAL] ZFS pool at 94% [WARNING] Backup job failed [WARNING] VM 105 memory pressure